tokenshift/discord-mockingbird/README.md

 All commands and responses are specific to the server where they're added.

 You can teach Mockingbird multiple responses to the same command, and it'll pick a random response each time.
-If you add the `-n {number}` flag, you can pick a specific response instead:
+If you add the `{number}` argument, you can pick a specific response instead:

 ```